-To ensure the implementation of fundamental rights and freedoms enshrined in the Charter, the Commission has published, since 2010, an Annual Report on the Application of the Charter.
+To ensure the implementation of fundamental rights and freedoms enshrined in the Charter, the Commission has published, since 2010, an annual report on the application of the Charter.

-Annual Report on the application of the Charter
+Annual report on the application of the Charter

-The Annual Report monitors progress in the areas where the EU has powers to act, showing how the Charter has been taken into account in actual cases, notably when new EU legislation is proposed.
+The annual report monitors progress in the areas where the EU has powers to act, showing how the Charter has been taken into account in actual cases, notably when new EU legislation is proposed.

-The Annual Report is based on the actions of EU institutions and the analysis of letters from the general public, and on questions and petitions from the European Parliament.
+The annual report is based on the actions of EU institutions and the analysis of letters from the general public, and on questions and petitions from the European Parliament.

-The Annual Report provides an opportunity for an annual exchange of views with the European Parliament and the Council of the EU.
+The annual report provides an opportunity for an annual exchange of views with the European Parliament and the Council of the EU.

 It is aimed at helping EU citizens determine where they need to turn to when they believe that their fundamental rights have been violated by an EU institution or by a national authority implementing EU law.

-Main findings of the 2012 Report on the application of the Charter
+Main findings of the 2013 Report on the application of the Charter

-The 2012 report gives a comprehensive overview of how fundamental rights have been implemented in the EU over the past year.
-It highlights, for example, how the rights enshrined in the Charter are taken into careful consideration by the EU institutions when proposing and adopting EU legislation, while Member States are bound by the Charter only in cases where they implement EU policies and law.
-The report is structured into six chapters reflecting the six titles of the EU Charter of Fundamental Rights: Dignity, Freedoms, Equality, Solidarity, Citizens' Rights and Justice.
+The 4th annual report on the application of the EU Charter of Fundamental rights provides a comprehensive overview of how fundamental rights have been successfully implemented in the EU over the past year.
+It highlights, for example, guidance given by the European Court of Justice (‘the Court’) to national judges on the applicability of the Charter when implementing EU law at national level (see the Åkerberg Fransson judgment).
+It also shows how the rights enshrined in the Charter are taken into careful consideration by the EU institutions when proposing and adopting EU legislation, while Member States are only bound by the Charter when they implement EU law.
+Finally, the report gives examples of where fundamental rights enshrined in the EU Charter played a role in infringement proceedings launched by the Commission against Member States.

-Where the EU has competence to act, the Commission can propose EU legislation that gives concrete effect to the rights and principles of the Charter.
-Examples of Commission proposals during 2012 include:
+Where the EU has competence to act, the Commission can propose EU legislation that defends the rights and principles of the Charter.

-Examples of infringement proceedings in 2012 include:
+Examples of Commission proposals in 2013 include:

 - 2010 Annual Report on the application of the Charter